slhck/ffmpeg-encoding-course/slides/ffmpeg-encoding-course.md

 Installation Method                               | Pro                               | Con
 ------------------------------------------------- | --------------------------------- | ---------------------------------
-Building from source                              | Offers all options, tools, codecs | Takes time, hard to update Downloading static build                          | Easy and fast                     | Does not offer all encoders, manual update
+Building from source                              | Offers all options, tools, codecs | Takes time, harder to update Downloading static build                          | Easy and fast                     | Does not offer all encoders, manual update necessary
 Installing from package manager (e.g., `apt-get`) | Easy and fast                     | Does not always offer latest version or all encoders

 * Get source code and static builds from: http://ffmpeg.org/download.html